Hudson Italia: Production

 Hudson commissioned Carrozzeria Touring to build what is believed to have been a total of 50 cars and sent the needed "Super Jet" components to Italy.
-Despite lower labor costs in Italy, the hand-built car's price tag was US$4,350 at the New York port of entry (POE) according to an AMC press release (undated) or $4,800 FOB Detroit, per a September 23, 1953, Hudson letter to dealers and as listed in the Motor Trend October 1954 issue.
+Despite lower labor costs in Italy, the hand-built car's price tag was US$4,350 at the New York port of entry (POE) according to an AMC press release (undated) or $4,800 FOB Detroit, per a letter Hudson sent on 23 September 1953, to dealers and as listed in the Motor Trend October 1954 issue.
 This was more than the price of a Cadillac at that time (the Sixty-Two Coupe de Ville started at $3,995).

-Hudson dealers began taking orders on September 23, 1953, but the response was lukewarm with only 18 or 19 firm orders.
-The Italia's price was high and dealers were disappointed that the more powerful Hornet engine was not offered.
-Less expensive were the $4,721 Nash-Healey, the $3,668 Kaiser Darrin, and the $3,523 Chevrolet Corvette.
+Hudson dealers began taking orders on 23 September 1953.
+The response was lukewarm, with only 18 or 19 firm orders.
+The Italia's price was high, and dealers were disappointed that Hudson did not offer the more powerful Hornet engine.
+Moreover, less expensive were the $4,721 Nash-Healey, the $3,668 Kaiser Darrin, and the $3,523 Chevrolet Corvette.